root-foundation/root/README.md

 Personal token represents individual potential.<br/>
 Idea token represents idea potential (e.g., a company).

 The value of tokens is grounded in reality: network tokens hold personal tokens, which hold idea tokens (companies), which are tied to revenue.

-Tokens aren’t memes, they are instruments that sit *on top of* companies (which sit on top of money, i.e., revenue).
+Tokens aren’t memes.
+Tokens are instruments *built on top of* companies, which in turn sit on top of money (i.e., real revenue).

 ## IV) The NetworkToken

-At the heart of RootNet is the **NetworkToken**, a network token that holds stakes in all users (via their personal tokens), while each user holds a stake in it.
+At the heart of RootNet is the **NetworkToken** (an instance of a network token), which holds stakes in all users (through their personal tokens).

 The NetworkToken represents _humanity’s collective potential_.

+The NetworkToken enables us to increase our baseline through Universal Basic *Equity* (UBE): each person can be periodically issued *shares* in the NetworkToken.

+UBE eliminates lag between individual and collective success.
+Instead of waiting to *tax* capital gains (i.e., realized value), any breakthrough, discovery, or creation that strengthens belief in a more prosperous future *immediately raises the wealth in everyone's hands* (by increasing the value of the NetworkToken).

+Unlike [Universal Basic *Income*](https://en.wikipedia.org/wiki/Universal_basic_income), UBE is *non‑inflationary* because people are incentivized to *hold* rather than spend (proportional to our hope in the future).

+## V) True value

+RootNet enables us to represent what we _truly_ value.

-Because we each hold a *stake* in our collective potential, an action that harms our shared future, even if profitable in the short term, will be strongly disincentivized because it will tank the NetworkToken's value (and reduce the wealth in *all* of our hands).
+Because we each hold a *stake* in our collective potential (the NetworkToken), any action that harms our shared future, even if profitable in the short term, will be strongly disincentivized because it will tank the NetworkToken's value (and thus reduce the wealth in *each* of our hands).

+This aligns self-interest with global cooperation.
+We will solve challenges like climate change only when everyone has a strong _incentive_ to act together.

+RootNet also represents intangible value.
+A great artist who increases our collective hope in the future will directly increase the value of the NetworkToken because *hope is real*: it shapes behavior, inspires action, is often a self-fulfilling prophecy, and materially changes our trajectory.

+The value of the artist's personal token will soar as people recognize their impact on the NetworkToken.
+But even such intangible value is grounded: if hope fails to lead to tangible value creation, the NetworkToken will stop responding, and the artist’s personal token value will fall.

-## V) New Foundation for Civilization
+## VI) New Foundation for Civilization

-RootNet will change our world.
-It will grow collective wealth _without inflation_ through Universal Basic _Equity_, rewrite education with better incentives, and align incentives with what we _truly_ value.
-RootNet will even _enable_ superintelligence.

 RootNet is a new foundation for civilization that achieves prosperity through unity.

-RootNet will be progressively decentralized so that the people will eventually control everything.
+RootNet will progressively decentralize power so that the people will eventually control everything.

 Fork-able.<br/>
 Open source.<br/>